 But they should!

 Despite their differences, business developers and sales reps basically work on the same sales process.
-This means that the two teams need to align on one key element in order to reach results fast: the Ideal Customer Profile (ICP) and buyer persona.
+This means that the two teams need to align on one key element in order to reach results fast: the ICP and buyer persona.

 Business developers need to understand who the ideal target is, so they can focus on leads that the sales team can close.
 In the same way, sales reps need to quickly assess whether a lead is worth pursuing or not.